Positive Guidance

 If requested by the parent, to be used for treatment and evaluation processes from the child's physician or therapist.

 Videos will be used solely for the purposes described above and will be confidential to all others.
-Should the parent desire, the videos will be destroyed after they are viewed.
+At parent’s request, the videos will be deleted after they are viewed.